wp-plugins/wp-monalisa/readme.txt

 4. wp-Monalisa import thickbox dialog

 == Changelog ==

+= v2.9 (2013-07-01) =
+* fixed problems with smilies and BuddyPress profiles

+= v2.8 (2013-07-01) =
+* added support to integrate smilies into bp profile messaging ux free plugin

+= v2.7 (2013-04-20) =
+* extended wpml to allow using :yes: and :YES: as different emoticons
+* separate the support for bbPress and BuddyPress and support bbPress tinyMCE

+= v2.6 (2013-03-16) =
+* changed hint text to new WordPress labels
+* extendd support of use from within php
+* fixed bug with BuddyPress when using tables for output

+= v2.5 (2012-10-26) =
+* with special configurations smilies disappeared or where shown with wrong dimensions

+= v2.4 (2012-10-24) =
+* with special configurations smilies disappeared due to lack of dimensions

+= v2.3 (2012-10-01) =
+* added width and height attribute to img tags speeding up browser rendering if many smilies are used
+* added deferred loading for the hidden smilies if pulldown smilies are active
+* added "more..."
+Smilies are inserted when "more..." is clicked
+* removed an incompatibility with Better WP Minify

+= v2.2 (2012-09-28) =
+* fixed warning during plugin activation

+= v2.1 (2012-08-05) =
+* swtiched to load_plugin_textdomain for compatibility
+* load js only when applicable
+* added support for BuddyPress (Acitivties, Messages, Notices, Groups, bbpress-Forums)

+= v2.0 (2012-06-10) =
+* extended multisite support for easier handling

+= v1.9 (2012-03-05) =
+* fixed a typo with trailing spaces in emoticons
+* added default admin email to support form
+* added theme name to support form
+* work around a bug in bwp minify with jquery events

+= v1.8 (2012-02-19) =
+* add new support and donation feature
+* add posibility to disable comments smilies on a single post/page
+* use standard load for wordpress includes

+= v1.7 (2011-12-21) =
+* clean up more (maybe all?) html5 code errors for 3.3 compatibility

+= v1.6 (2011-12-14) =
+* now using wp_enqueue_style for css
+* clean up html5 code errors for 3.3 compatibility

 = v1.5 (2011-10-22) =
 * removed russian translation because of a restricton from wordpress.org